ozzyozbourne/NvimConf/README.md

-# NeoVim Configuration with Lazy Plugin Manager
+# My Current NeoVim Configuration

 This is my personal NeoVim configuration, utilizing the Lazy plugin manager for easy and efficient plugin management.